cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ## Security Properties {#sec-properties}

-HPKE makes the following cryptographic assumptions about KDF interfaces:
+HPKE has several security goals, depending on the mode of operation, against active and adaptive attackers that can compromise partial secrets of senders and recipients.
+The desired security goals are detailed below:

+- Message secrecy: Privacy of the sender's messages, i.e., IND-CCA2 security
+- Export key secrecy: Indistinguishability of each export secret from a uniformly random bitstring of equal length
+- Sender authentication: Proof of sender origin for Auth and AuthPSK modes

+It is shown in {{CS01}} that a hybrid scheme of essentially the same form described here is IND-CCA2-secure as long as the the underlying KEM and AEAD schemes are IND-CCA2-secure.
+The main difference between the scheme proposed there and the scheme in this document (both named HPKE) is that we interpose some KDF calls between the KEM and the AEAD.
+So further analysis is needed on two fronts, first to verify that the additional KDF calls do not cause the IND-CCA2 property to fail, and second to verify the two additional properties noted above.

+This work has been done for the case where the KEM is DHKEM, the AEAD is any IND-CCA2 scheme, and the DH group and KDF satisfy the following
+conditions:

+- DH group: The gap Computational Diffie-Hellman (CDH) problem is hard
+{{GAP}}.
 - Hash: Collision resistance.
 - Extract: Indifferentiable from a random oracle.
 - Expand: Behaves as a pseudorandom function wherein the first argument is the key.

-All AEAD algorithms are assumed to have IND-CPA (indistinguishable under chosen plaintext attacks) and INT-CTXT (ciphertext integrity) security.
-For DH-based KEMs, HPKE assumes the gap Computational Diffie-Hellman (CDH) problem is hard {{GAP}}.
-(Security analysis for general KEMs has not yet been completed.)
+In particular, the KDFs and DH groups defined in this document (see

-The functions specified in {{kem-ids}}, {{kdf-ids}}, and {{aead-ids}} achieve these properties.
+{{kdf-ids}} and {{kem-ids}}) satisfy these properties.

-HPKE has several security goals, depending on the mode of operation, against active and adaptive attackers that can compromise partial secrets of senders and recipients.
-The desired security goals are detailed below:

-- Message secrecy: Privacy of the sender's messages, i.e., IND-CCA2 security.
-- Export key secrecy: Indistinguishability of each export secret from a uniformly random bitstring of equal length.
-- Sender authentication: Proof of sender origin for Auth and AuthPSK modes.
+The analysis in {{HPKEAnalysis}} demonstrates that under these constraints, HPKE continues to provide IND-CCA2 security, and provides the additional properties noted above.
 The analysis considers two variants of HPKE usage: single-shot message encryption and secret key export.
 In the single-shot variant, S uses the single-shot API to use the key once to encrypt a plaintext.
 The export variant is the same as single-shot variant, except that the sender additionally exports two independent secrets using the secret export interface.
 We distinguish these two variants because the single-shot API does not lend itself to use the Export interface.

 The table below summarizes the main results from {{HPKEAnalysis}}.
 N/A means that a property does not apply for the given mode, whereas X means